 - B. Erosion off-site.
-If erosion breaches the perimeter of the site, the applicant shall immediately develop a cleanup and restoration plan, obtain the right-of entry from the adjoining property owner, and implement the cleanup and restoration plan within forty-eight obtaining adjoining hours of the property permission. unless owner's In no case, approval is received from the City, may more than (7) calendar days go by without corrective action being taken.
-If in the discretion of the City, the permit holder does not repair the damage caused by the erosion, the City may do the remedial work and required.
-When restoration to wetlands required, the applicant shall resources are required to work with the appropriate agency to ensure that the work is done properly. - C. Erosion into streets, wetlands or water bodies.
+If erosion breaches the perimeter of the site, the applicant shall immediately develop a cleanup and restoration plan, obtain the right-of entry from the adjoining property owner, and implement the cleanup and restoration plan within forty-eight hours of obtaining the adjoining property permission. unless written In no case, approval is received from the City, may more than seven (7) calendar days go by without corrective action being taken.
+If in the discretion of the City, the permit holder does not repair the damage caused by the erosion, the City may do the remedial work required.
+When restoration to wetlands and other are required, the applicant shall resources required to work with the appropriate agency to ensure that the work is done properly. - C. Erosion into streets, wetlands or water bodies.
 If eroded soils (including tracked soils from construction activities) enters streets, wetlands, or other water bodies, cleanup and repair shall be immediate.
 The applicant shall provide all traffic control and flagging required to protect the traveling public during the cleanup operations.